SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

 ## Removing Jobs

-Once you know how to create files, you want to know how to delete them.
-And once you can schedule workloads across thousands of computers simultaneously, you need to know how to remove them.
-The command for that is `condor_rm`, and it takes only one argument, either the job ID or your username.
+You may want to remove individual or all your workloads from the queue.
+The command to remove jobs from the queue is `condor_rm`.
+It takes one argument, either the job ID or your username.
+Providing the job ID will remove only that job:

     $ condor_submit tutorial01.submit
     Submitting job(s).